 When I found out we were expecting L, I knew that friends bringing meals was not going to happen.
 I didn’t even think my friends would visit since we moved at least 1.5 hours away from them.
-I knew I needed to be prepared for the beginning, when Hubby returned to work and I found myself not wanting or not having time to make dinner.
-So I started looking into freeze ahead meals and experimenting with freezing leftovers for another day.
+I knew I needed to be prepared for the beginning when Mr Boots returned to work and I found myself not wanting or not having time to make dinner.
+So during my second trimester, I started looking into freeze-ahead meals and experimenting with freezing leftovers for another day.

-A couple weeks before L was born I bought what I needed to start stock piling food.
+A couple of weeks before L was born I bought what I needed to start stockpiling food.
 I think this was my form of nesting because I became slightly obsessed.
 Knowing I couldn’t be dependent on anyone to feed us made food a higher priority than cleaning and organizing.
 I was pinning recipes from Pinterest every night.
 We also had to buy a separate freezer as there was no room in our fridge.
-(Little did we know our fridge would break a couple months later so the extra freezer was a lifesaver.)
-At one of our birthing classes Hubby hinted that if he was in charge of dinners for a while, Chipotle was going to be eaten a lot.
+(Little did we know our fridge would break a couple of months later so the extra freezer was a lifesaver.)
+At one of our birthing classes, Mr Boots hinted that if he was in charge of dinners for a while, Chipotle was going to be eaten a lot.
 After doing the math I realized we could buy a freezer for at least as much as eating there (or anywhere, for that matter) for two weeks.
 Plus, I wanted more room for frozen breast milk.

-Hubby thought I was going overboard.
-The Sunday before L was born I asked him to brown 2lbs of meat for chili.
+Mr Boots thought I was going overboard with my prep work.
+The Sunday before L was born I asked him to brown 2lbs of meat for chili (the smell of browning meat makes me gag, and it’s worse when I’m pregnant).
 I didn’t need to be doubling recipes he said.
 We had plenty of time before the baby arrived he said.
 I told him if I didn’t start now we wouldn’t have extra food when the baby arrived.

 My water broke two days later.

 Lemme tell you, it made all the difference!
-Some of these meals simply involved putting ingredients into a freezer bag, freezing it, thawing overnight and dumping everything into the crock pot.
-Some of them I doubled and froze the leftovers and reheated them on the stove.
+Some of these meals simply involved putting ingredients into a freezer bag, freezing it, thawing overnight and dumping everything into the slow cooker.
+Some of them I cooked ahead of time, doubling the recipe so I could freeze the leftovers and reheat them on the stove later on.
 So easy!
 I loved not having to think too hard about what we’d eat for dinner every night or how I was going to accomplish making it with a toddler and a newborn demanding my attention.
-Most of these have actually become part of my monthly dinner rotation.

 I also browned up a pound of ground chicken (plain) to have on hand and cooked a pork tenderloin with taco seasoning and froze both we’d have meat for tacos.

 I began stock-piling sides to go with these meals (tortilla chips, taco kits, frozen vegetables).
-I was lucky enough to feel up to go grocery shopping the week after L was born so I was able to get the fresh produce (like avocados and lettuce for salads) that I like eating with some of these meals myself.
+I was lucky enough to feel up to go grocery shopping the week after L was born so I was able to get the fresh produce (like avocados and lettuce for salads) that I like eating with some of these meals myself, though I know Mr Boots would have done it if I wasn’t up for it.